umcu/clinlp/CONTRIBUTING.md

 You should find the docs in `html/_build`.

-#### Readthedocs.io
+#### Publishing the documentation

 On changes to `main`, documentation is automatically built and published on [https://clinlp.readthedocs.io/](https://clinlp.readthedocs.io/).
 This setup is configured in `docs/.readthedocs.yml`.

 ### Changelog

 Please make sure to update the `CHANGELOG.md` file with a description of your changes, at least every time a PR is created.
 This file should be updated with every change that is merged to `main`.
+Instructions on how to format the changelog can be found in the file itself.

 ## Releasing